stanford-rc/globus.stanford.edu/_posts/2024-01-24-google-drive-quotas.md

 react one of two ways, depending on the transfer setting "Fail on quota errors".

-{% include hero-image.html
+{% include figure.html
-   src="assets/posts/2024/Transfer Sync option.png"
+   src="/assets/posts/2024/Transfer/TransferSyncoption.png"
    alt="A Globus File Manager window, showing transfer and sync options.
-The 'Fail on quota errors' option is hilighted." caption-overlay=true caption-header="Controlling what happens when there is a quota error." caption-text=""
+The 'Fail on quota errors' option is hilighted." caption="Controlling what happens when there is a quota error."
 %}

 When you are preparing a Globus transfer, if you go to the *Transfer & Timer